 Structure of the studies

-The four-semester master program consists of ten modules and a Master's thesis for a total of 120 credit points (ECTS).
-The program is divided into two stages: Lectures and Research, corresponding to the two years of the program.
+The four-semester M.Sc. program consists of ten modules and a Master's thesis (120 ECTS).
+The program is divided into two phases: Study and Research, corresponding to the two years of the program.

-In the Research stage the students will have an opportunity to gain in-depth training in their chosen specialization of neuroscience thereby allowing the students to develop the skills required for them to perform research at a highly competitive level.
-In the second year of the program, the class schedule is reduced to a week of class or one or two sessions a semester.
+In the Research phase the students will have the opportunity to pursue their own research project under the supervision of the program’s faculty members.
+In the program's second year, the class schedule is reduced to a week of class or one or two sessions a semester.

 The structure of the Master's program is presented below.